 - Excuse Fellows from attending activities during the University Fellows colloquium.
 The University Fellows colloquium is a central component of the first year cohort experience.

-In order to make it as simple as possible for departments with a University Fellow, the Graduate Center takes responsibility for
+In order to make it as simple as possible for departments, the Graduate Center takes responsibility for

 - Administering the financial award associated with the University Fellows Program.
 The Graduate College, the institutional home of the Graduate Center, will disburse fellowship funds.

 - Ensuring that University Fellows attend programs and other fellowship events.
 The Graduate Center provides an added level of mentoring and support for each Fellow.
 We work with the home department to maximize engagement in both academic and fellowship programming.